 Beginning in the middle of the nineteenth century, World Expos have helped, in each era, to produce solutions to major global challenges and to create progress for peoples and cultures.
 A truly global event, and an international gathering with an atypical dimension that is part political summit, part trade fair and part cultural and scientific forum, every World Expo strives to create synergy between political, scientific, architectural, artistic, economic players, etc.

-" The permanent exhibition will take the public on a stroll through the history of progress, a founding concept of the World Expo since the mid-19th century.
+" The permanent exhibition takes the public on a stroll through the history of progress, a founding concept of the World Expo since the mid-19th century.
 This stroll is made up of three spaces, each offering a different approach and visions of progress. "

 Space "Light, Enlightenment"